-This programme is offered by the Purchasing Management Association of Bermuda (PMAB) in cooperation with PMAC to support the Bermuda National Training Board Occupational Standard for Materials Management and is designed for persons who are currently purchasers, purchasing agents and materials managers or who wish to enter the field of Materials Management.
+This programme is offered to support the Bermuda National Training Board Occupation standard for Materials management and is designed for persons who are currently purchasers, purchasing agents and materials managers or those who wish to enter the field of Materials Management in Bermuda.
+The Certificate in Purchasing is awarded by PMAC upon successful completion of the following 3 principles and 2 two-day Professional Seminars.